ndisidore/presi-workers-as-translator/slides/act4-workflows.md

 </div>

 <div class="text-2xl mb-8">
-How do we write all these adapters in the first place? 🤔
+How do we write all these adapters in the first place? <tabler-help-circle class="inline-block" />
 </div>

 </div>